How To Develop A Social Media Approval Workflow For Your Brand [+Infographic]

 Define how each role will flow into the next and allot deadlines to each role.
 This ensures that the social media content piece gets sent to the right approver at the right time.

 Define a process to collate and send feedback to the team members.
-It's best to batch feedback to avoid too much back and forth communication.
+It's best to batch feedback to avoid too much back-and-forth communication.

 Protip: Reduce the number of approvers